Exploring the Japanese Futon: A Minimalist Approach to Sleep

 How to Measure Your Room for the Perfect Fit

-• Step 1: Measure the full width and length of your bedroom.
-Don’t forget alcoves or bump-outs!
+• Step 1: Measure the full length and width of the bedroom, accounting for alcoves or built-ins.

-• Step 3: Use painter’s tape to outline the bed’s footprint on the floor—instant visualization!
+• Step 3: Use painter’s tape on the floor to map out the bed’s footprint—this gives you an instant visual.

 Pros and Cons of Each Bed Size